Hoekz/JS-TDD-201/Network/module-network.md

 in this particular chapter.
 It is also very likely that if you use an official starting point of a particular library like `React` or `Angular`, much of this configuration will be handled for you and getting testing working will be a simpler process.

+### setup and teardown

+To start out, let's consider how we want to interact with our mock during testing.
+Ideally, we will be able to turn on and off the mock at will for extra control and explicitness in the tests.

+In our [test.js](/Network/custom/test.js#L7-13), we've set up a `beforeAll` to `install` our mock and an `afterAll` to `uninstall` it, which simply translate to the mock being active and then normal behavoir being restored.